fluid-project/uio-plus/CONTRIBUTING.md

    1. Ensure that all of the code, that should be published, has been merged into the main branch.
    2. Ensure that the code in main is working as expected.
       1. Run tests: `npm test`
-      2. Lint: `grunt lint`
+      2. Lint: `npm run lint`
       3. Manual test build.
-         1. Create a developer build: "grunt buildDev"
+         1. Create a developer build: "npm run dev"
          2. Load unpacked extension into Chrome.
             1. In Chrome, go to [chrome://extensions](chrome://extensions)
             2. Ensure that "Developer mode" is enabled.